timboettiger/action-replay-mk-iii/deadc0de-story.md

 ## Conclusion

 How crazy is that!?
 So deadcodes are nothing more than code injection!
 Unbelievable, right?
-What would be unthinkable with today's game consoles - considering the complexity of operating systems and data and cybersecurity - was entirely negligible in the case of the Super Nintendo: no operating system, no internet access, no permanent storage...
+What would be unthinkable with today's game consoles - considering the complexity of operating systems and data and cybersecurity - was entirely negligible in the case of the Super Nintendo: no operating system, no internet access, no permanent storage (well, except save files)...

 By the way, that's the reason why I enjoy working with retro hardware so much: there are always surprises, things you would never have expected.
 You can do things with these devices that would be cool today but unthinkable - because they're dangerous.
 And it's another reason why the Action Replay is the coolest accessory for the SNES: Game Genie & Co. will never come out of its shadow.